NewtonKoh/tp/docs/UserGuide.md

 ### 5.1.
 Parameter Prefixes

-Navigating FriendFolio is a breeze when you know how to talk to it!
-Each command you input needs little bits of data to get the job done, and that's where parameter prefixes come into play.
-Think of them as quick shortcuts that help FriendFolio understand exactly what details you're referring to.

-Here’s a handy table to help you get acquainted with all the prefixes you’ll use to communicate with FriendFolio.
+Navigating FriendFolio is simple once you master the parameter prefixes!
+These shortcuts help you communicate effectively with the system by specifying the data needed for each command.

-Whether you're adding a new contact or updating an existing one, these prefixes will make your interactions smooth and effective.
+Below is a table of the all the prefixes you'll use.
+Whether you’re adding new contacts or updating existing ones, these will ensure smooth interactions with FriendFolio.

 | Prefix | Parameter Description |
 |--------|-----------------------|